 - You can substitute pineapple rings for the mango to make a more traditional Pineapple Upsidedown Cake.

 Wrap extra cakes well in plastic wrap and freeze.
 When ready to eat, simply thaw on the countertop to bring to room temperature and enjoy.

 A note about the Dosage for the Mango Marijuana Upside Down Cake recipe!

-This recipe will have about 20 mg THC per serving IF you made your marijuana butter and oil from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup butter or oil.
-To adjust the dosage up or down for your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your butter and oil, be sure to take my FREE 10 minute online Dosing Class that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below)
+This recipe will have about 20 mg THC per serving IF you made your marijuana butter from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup cannabutter.
+To adjust the dosage up or down for your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your butter , be sure to take my FREE 10 minute online Dosing Class that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below).

 - butter for greasing baking dishes